-ANT 138 Archaeological Site Survey/3 Units
+ANT 138\ Archaeological Site Survey/3 Units

 An introduction to identifying, locating, and recording archaeological sites, with emphasis on gaining practical experience in documenting archaeological remains.
 Students participate in exploring areas in Southern Cochise County.
+1.5 hours lecture, 4.5 hours laboratory.

-ANT 140 Rock Art of the American Indian/3 Units
+ANT 140\ Rock Art of the American Indian/3 Units Prerequisite: None.

 The study of the prehistoric carvings and paintings on rock surfaces throughout North America with an emphasis on recording processes, field work, and the Southwest.
+1 hour lecture, 3 hours laboratory.

-ANT 190 The Border: From Heroic Past to PresentControversies/3 Units
+ANT 190 The Border: From Heroic Past to Present Controversies/3 Units Prerequisite: None.